How to Buy

 Radiators are supplied with BOE connections as standard unless stated otherwise.

-Due to the excessively corrosive nature of chlorine we do not recommend that radiators and towel rails are placed in swimming pool environments.
-In addition radiators should not be located in areas that have long term exposure to high levels of moisture.
+Due to the excessively corrosive nature of chlorine, we do not recommend that radiators and towel rails be placed in swimming pool environments.
+In addition, radiators should not be located in areas that have long term exposure to high levels of moisture.

 Electric / Dual Fuel

 The majority of our towel rails can be converted to work as dual fuel models.
 An electric element and T-Piece is needed to adapt the towel rail; your installer will need to be aware if you wish to do this in order to adjust pipe centres accordingly.
 See our accessories range for all our elements and T-Pieces.
 If a towel rail is suitable for dual fuel it will be noted in the product overview section.